ragini-kalvade/Impact-of-LLM-in-SE/README.md

 # Revolutionizing Software Engineering with Large Language Models: Impacts Across the Development Lifecycle

 ## Overview
 This repository contains resources and insights from the project *"Revolutionizing Software Engineering with Large Language Models: Impacts Across the Development Lifecycle"*.
-The project examines the transformative effects of Large Language Models (LLMs) on various stages of the software development process, from requirement analysis to testing and code review.
+The paper examines the transformative effects of Large Language Models (LLMs) on various stages of the software development process, from requirement analysis to testing and code review.

 ## Contents

-- [Presentation](https://docs.google.com/presentation/d/1ZUV_NyUDPdGI7xFwjM39K9dHdOnP9JZdzdFQhZPyP3M/edit?usp=sharing): The detailed presentation highlighting the role of LLMs in each phase of software engineering.
+- [Presentation](https://docs.google.com/presentation/d/1ZUV_NyUDPdGI7xFwjM39K9dHdOnP9JZdzdFQhZPyP3M/edit?usp=sharing): Presentation highlighting the role of LLMs in each phase of software engineering.
-- [Research Paper](https://github.com/ragini-kalvade/Impact-of-LLM-in-SE/blob/main/Revolutionizing%20SE%20with%20LLMs_%20%20Impacts%20Across%20the%20Development%20Lifecycle.pdf) : A link to the complete research paper which
+- [Research Paper](https://github.com/ragini-kalvade/Impact-of-LLM-in-SE/blob/main/Revolutionizing%20SE%20with%20LLMs_%20%20Impacts%20Across%20the%20Development%20Lifecycle.pdf) :  A comprehensive analysis of LLM impacts across the software development lifecycle.
 - [References](#references): A list of tools and studies cited in the project.

 ## Key Highlights